Oh, nooo, a picture of me... :-O

 Originally Budapest had one of the biggest and most complex tram systems of the world, with a vast variety of car types.
 Unfortunately that's gone now, but we still have a number of tram routes we can be proud of.
 The streetcars may be old and noisy by today's standards, but you wouldn't tell that to an old friend, right?
 I believe you won't be surprised if I tell you that I also have a web site dedicated (mostly) to the trams of Budapest - the photos speak for themselves I think!

-I guess I could tell you more about my other hobbies (like playing the guitar, trashing my computer with Linux, taking pictures in the nature) too, but I think a good home page is short, so...
+I guess I could tell you more about my other hobbies (like playing the guitar, trashing my computer with Linux) too, but I think a good home page is short, so...

 Ákos Varga